-D. Essay Extra Credit
+E. Essay Extra Credit

-You may earn up to 5 extra credit points on prewritings and essays if you go to the writing center either in person or online.
-(Consult with me if you use the online writing center.)

-- 1. Access the rules for essay extra credit on my Extra Credit webpage, and carefully read the rules and instructions. - 2.
-If you take your first prewriting to the writing center, you may earn up to 10 extra credit points.
-This only applies to Prewriting 1.
+- 1. You may earn up to 5 extra credit points on essays and cover letters if you go to the writing center either in person or online.
+(Consult with me if you use the online writing center.) - 2.
+Access the rules for essay extra credit on my Extra Credit webpage, and carefully read the rules and instructions. - 3.
+Because I believe this is so important, I will give you extra extra credit for the first assignment.
+If you take your MLA Format Assignment to the writing center, you may earn up to 10 extra credit points.
+This only applies to the first writing assignment.

-VIII.Late Work
+F. Late Work

-Each assignment will have a specified due date and will be due at the beginning of class on that date.
-It is important that you attend and meet all deadlines.
+- 1. Each assignment will have a specified due date and will be due at the beginning of class on that date unless otherwise specified in the schedule or announced in class.
+It is important that you attend and meet all deadlines. - 2.
+Assignments which are NOT accepted late: - a) Quizzes cannot be done after the due date, though they can be done early.